Your Cart

 Is it safe to sit on a public toilet?

 Yes!
 Most surfaces we encounter daily harbor way more bacteria, fungi, and viruses that public toilets.
 Research shows that a toilet seat is generally cleaner than many other items we touch regularly.
-The key is to use your best judgement and avoid toilet seats that have obvious poo or urine stains.
+The key is to use your best judgment and avoid seats that have obvious poo or urine stains.
 If you’re really grossed out by a toilet seat, you can always fashion a DIY cover by placing toilet paper on the seat.

 How long can STDs live on surfaces?